John-Duria/Azure---Network---Protocols/README.md

 Step 18: Observe Continuous RDP Traffic and Analysis

-    Interpret RDP Traffic Behavior:
     Notice that when filtering for RDP traffic (tcp.port == 3389), you will likely observe continuous packets being transmitted, even when no specific user activity is occurring within the RDP session.

-    Understanding RDP Behavior:
     RDP (Remote Desktop Protocol) is designed to provide remote access and control of a computer over a network.
     RDP sessions typically involve a constant stream of data between the client (local machine) and the server (remote machine) to maintain the remote desktop display, respond to user inputs, and transmit audio/video data (if enabled).

-    Reason for Continuous Traffic:
     The non-stop traffic observed in RDP captures is attributed to the nature of the RDP protocol itself.
     RDP operates by continuously transmitting updates of the remote desktop screen, mouse movements, keyboard inputs, and other interactive elements.
     Even when there is no user activity (such as mouse clicks or keyboard typing), the RDP protocol remains active to maintain a live and responsive remote desktop experience.

 Analysis and Observations:

     Continuous Stream of Data: RDP traffic appears as a constant stream of data due to the real-time nature of remote desktop interaction.
     Protocol Behavior: RDP protocol is optimized to provide a responsive and interactive remote desktop experience, leading to continuous traffic flow between the client and server.
     Difference from Activity-based Traffic: Unlike other protocols that show traffic only during specific user activities (e.g., HTTP requests in web browsing), RDP traffic is persistent and reflects the ongoing nature of remote desktop sessions.

 ![image](https://github.com/John-Duria/Azure---Network---Protocols/assets/168502429/7f459042-c224-4b1c-8c80-21ae1adb830e)